This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Researchers found that ashwagandha extracts improved cardiorespiratory endurance at eight and 12 weeks of treatment and significantly improved the quality of life scores of the participants in the extract group.

-Ashwagandha Withania somnifera may be a helpful tool for people engaging in resistance training and other forms of exercise that can be strenuous on your muscles.
+Withania somnifera may be a helpful tool for people engaging in resistance training and other forms of exercise that can be strenuous on your muscles.

-A 2015 study published in the Journal of the International Society of Sports Nutrition highlights that ashwagandha supplementation was associated with significant increases in muscle mass and strength.
+A 2015 study published in the Journal of the International Society of Sports Nutrition highlighted that ashwagandha supplementation was associated with significant increases in muscle mass and strength.
 The eight-week study involved 57 males between the ages of 18 and 50 with little experience in resistance training.

 The men in the treatment group consumed 300 milligrams of ashwagandha root extract twice daily, and the control group consumed starch placebos.